Loyola High School (Los Angeles)

-Loyola High School is a private, Roman Catholic, college-preparatory high school for boys in Los Angeles, California, United States.
+Loyola High School is a private, Catholic, college-preparatory high school for boys in Los Angeles, California, United States.
 It was established in 1865 and is part of the Society of Jesus.
 It is the oldest continuously run educational institution in Southern California.

 History

 St. Vincent's College, circa 1908.

 Loyola High School of Los Angeles is the region's oldest continuing educational institution, pre-dating the Los Angeles public school and the University of California systems.
 The school began in the downtown plaza Lugo adobe in 1865 as Saint Vincent's College at the behest of Archdiocese of Los Angeles Bishop Thaddeus Amat.
 After relocating to Hill Street in 1869 and to Grand Avenue in 1889, the Vincentian fathers ceded control of the school to the Society of Jesus in 1911, and it relocated to Avenue 52 in Highland Park as the prep school Los Angeles College.
 In 1917, the school moved to its current location on Venice Boulevard after the copper magnate and Irish philanthropist Thomas P. Higgins helped secure land for the school.

 The college was renamed Loyola College the following year in honor of Ignatius of Loyola, the founder of the Society of Jesus.
 Until 1929, the campus housed the college, the law school, and the high school.
 At that time, the Jesuits purchased additional property to house the college and acquired separate facilities for Loyola Law School just west of downtown Los Angeles.
 The college, now Loyola Marymount University, was moved to the area now known as Westchester in West Los Angeles.

 The school's recent campus development occurred in the 1980s: the gym, track, swimming pool, and additional classroom space were built after the administration secured significant donations.
 A $30 million renovation with donations from the William Hannon Foundation, the Ardolf Family, and others have provided for a new science building, counseling, and student centers, additional classrooms, and central plaza, which were operational as of June 2007, when construction of a new Xavier Center was begun.
 Hannon Theatre on campus, with its large stage, serves the students along with actors from throughout Southern California.